 The international community has funded and commissioned several surveys and studies, capacity development measures, and other small-scale activities.
-To date, GFATM remains the biggest donor in building up a national response to prevent HIV/AIDS among KPAR and is the only international donor supporting Harm Reduction services - albeit with a very strong focus on MMT.
+To date, the Global Fund remains the biggest donor in building up a national response to prevent HIV/AIDS among KPAR and is the only international donor supporting Harm Reduction services - albeit with a very strong focus on MMT.